 Activities are scheduled throughout the conference to reinforce the skills participants will need to help them cope with cancer’s impact on their mental and physical wellbeing.

 Cost for the weekend retreat is $150, which includes two nights lodging, meals, snacks and all activities.
 A limited number of scholarships are available.
-For more information, contact Mary Jackson at 210 450-5574.
+For more information, call 210-450-5574.

 “We have picked the theme, “Surviving & Thriving: Survivor Safari,” to stress the journey each patient and caregiver faces with cancer,” explains Jackson, the director of the Patient’s & Family department.
 “On an African Safari, there can be scary moments and unexpected adventures, just like dealing with cancer.”